 DIY Techniques for Minor Repairs

-Baking soda and vinegar can also help break down buildup and are effective in combating odors often associated with older plumbing systems.
+Baking soda and vinegar can also help break down buildup and are effective in combating odors often associated with older Minnesota plumbing systems.

 Always wear gloves and safety goggles for protection.